-Relax and take a look at some of the world's most beautiful waterfalls, including Niagara Falls in New York, Victoria Falls in Zimbabwe, Yosemite Falls in Wyoming and Huangguoshu Falls in China.
+Relax and take a look at some of the world's most beautiful waterfalls, including Niagara Falls in New York, Victoria Falls in Zimbabwe, Yosemite Falls in California and Huangguoshu Falls in China.

 With a 200-foot drop, Skógafoss -- located in Skógar, Iceland -- rivals Gullfoss as the country’s most famous and tallest waterfall.
 According to legend, the first Viking settler in the area buried a treasure chest in the cave behind the waterfall.
 Locals found the chest, but were only able to grasp a ring, which is now on display at a local museum.
 Designated camping areas and hiking trails along the Skógá River have made this waterfall a popular tourist spot.